Doctor Occult

 Doctor Occult (Richard Occult, sometimes nicknamed the Ghost Detective, and one time referred to as Doctor Mystic) is a superhero appearing in American comic books published by DC Comics.
 Created by Jerry Siegel and Joe Shuster (the creators of Superman), Doctor Occult is an occult detective, private investigator and magic user who specializes in cases involving the supernatural.

-Doctor Occult first appeared in 1935 during the Platinum Age of Comic Books.
+The character first appeared in 1935 during the Platinum Age of Comic Books.
 He was published by National Comics Publications and Centaur Publications within anthology titles.
-He is the earliest recurring, originally featured fictional character still used in the DC Universe.
+Doctor Occult is the earliest recurring, originally featured fictional character still used in the DC Universe.
 He is sometimes affiliated with the All-Star Squadron and has appeared in paranormal-related stories by DC and Vertigo Comics titles.